Love it for the opportunities it offers.

 Then there are the trips that I take without a sponsor.
 This is important for how can I offer you a real perspective on travel if I don’t live it in real terms financially?
 And it is my job (I know, poor me :)) to travel lots.

 So, how do I get around the issue of money.
 I try…

 - … not to let myself get psyched out by it.
-Money can cause stress but I try to keep my stress under control.
+Financial issues can be stressful but I try to keep my money stress under control.

 - … not to ignore the issue of limited money as spending what I don’t have causes more stress in the long run.

 - … to save money carefully.
 Read Saving Travel Money: Funding Your Passion for Travel

 - … to be smart in how I spend my money: few souvenirs, unique accommodations, early flight booking… Read Money and Travel: When to Make and When to Break the Budget